Should you go to Napa or Sonoma for wine tasting?

 Small Group Napa Valley Reserve Wine Tour

-This small group Napa Valley wine tour from San Francisco features seated tastings at 3 of Napa’s best-loved wineries, including the 13th century-style castle at Castello di Amorosa.
+This small group Napa Valley wine tour from San Francisco features seated wine tasting at 3 of Napa’s best-loved wineries, including the 13th century-style castle at Castello di Amorosa.

 Cost of Wine Tastings